FormidableLabs/victory/README.md

 ### Props

 All props are **optional**.
-They can be omitted, and the component will still render.
+They can be omitted and the component will still render.

 The following props are supported: